 Q. Should I tell my mortgage lender of my intentions to rent out my property?

 Q. What if I wish to remove my tenant?

 Q. Does a Landlord pay tax on rental income?

 Q. Do you screen tenant after their applications?

 Q. What's required for compliance health and safety for my property?

 An Energy Performance Certificate, or EPC for short, is a report detailing the energy efficiency of a property.
 It gives a property an energy efficiency rating from A (most efficient) to G (least efficient) and is valid for 10 years.
-All landlords are required to purchase an EPC for a property before they let it and values must be shown within all advertising.
+All landlords must purchase an EPC for a property before they let it, and values must be shown within all advertising.

 Gas Safe Certificate